 No single legislation in Nigeria criminalising or defining torture

 A draft Anti-Torture Bill, according to Magaji, seeks to prevent and prohibit torture, cruel, inhuman or degrading treatment.
-He said “there is no single legislation in Nigeria, criminalizing or defining torture.”
+He said, “there is no single legislation in Nigeria, criminalizing or defining torture.”

 He said by this proposed legislation, the Federal Government will be fulfilling its international obligations including compliance with the United Nations Convention Against Torture and Optional Protocol on Torture.

-Similarly, he said the Reform of the Public Order Act contains proposal to update the Act to make it conform to the provisions of the Constitution of the Federal Republic of Nigeria, 1999.
+Similarly, he said the Reform of the Public Order Act contains a proposal to update the Act to make it conform to the provisions of the Constitution of the Federal Republic of Nigeria, 1999.
 He said the provisions of the extant law as enacted in 1979 by the military government have been declared by the Court in the case of IGP v ANPP & Ors (2007) to be inconsistent with the provisions of the 1999 Constitution.

-Magaji said the Reform of Dishonoured Cheques (Offences) Act is targeted at improving the provisions of the Act to eliminate fraud and ensure a corruption free society.
+Magaji said the Reform of Dishonoured Cheques (Offences) Act is targeted at improving the provisions of the Act to eliminate fraud and ensure a corruption-free society.

-He said the proposals for amendment of the Act include among others: additional grounds for dishonouring a cheque in view of current socio-economic realities; and the inclusion of more courts to be vested with jurisdiction to try offences under the Act for quicker dispensation of justice.
+He said the proposals for amendment of the Act include among others: additional grounds for dishonouring a cheque in view of current socio-economic realities; and the inclusion of more courts to be vested with jurisdiction to try offences under the Act for the quicker dispensation of justice.